June-Skeeter/Police_Involved_Deaths_Canada/Content/NextSteps.md

 * There are multiple incidents deaths from police-involved car crashes.
 [1](https://www.cbc.ca/news/canada/montreal/man-dies-police-custody-puvirnituq-1.4091914) [2](https://barrie.ctvnews.ca/pedestrian-struck-and-killed-by-an-unmarked-opp-vehicle-in-midland-1.5124667?cache=) [3](https://www.bei.gouv.qc.ca/actualites/detail/mise-a-jour-concernant-levenement-survenu-a-mont-laurier-le-13-octobre-lidentite-du-civil-decede.html)
 * [Falls](https://en.wikipedia.org/wiki/Death_of_Regis_Korchinski-Paquet) or suicides during police encounters are a frequent occurence.

-### 3) Deaths Occurring in Police Custody.
+### 3) Deaths Occurring in Police Custody
 * There are many records of individuals in police custody being denied or delayed medical care.
-  * In one horrific case, a diabetic inidgenous mas from [Baker Lake, NU](https://www.cbc.ca/news/canada/north/paul-kayuryuk-baker-lake-inquest-1.4231300) was found unconscious after suffering a stroke.
+  * In one horrific case, a diabetic Indigenous man from [Baker Lake, NU](https://www.cbc.ca/news/canada/north/paul-kayuryuk-baker-lake-inquest-1.4231300) was found unconscious after suffering a stroke.
 The police assumed he was intoxicated and kept him in a jail cell overnight.
 * Suicides in police custody are [oftentimes preventable](https://www.theglobeandmail.com/news/politics/womans-death-in-custody-exposes-indigenous-policing-issues/article32694835/).
 * Two men burned to death in a jail cell while being held for public intoxication at the [Kashechewan First Nation police detachment](https://www.cbc.ca/news/canada/kashechewan-fire-inquest-calls-for-more-funds-for-police-stations-training-1.819764).